National Institute of Family and Life Advocates v. Becerra

 Description: California’s Reproductive FACT Act, AB 775, forced pro-life pregnancy care centers to provide free advertising for the abortion industry.
 The law required licensed medical centers that offer free, pro-life help to pregnant women to post a disclosure saying that California provides free or low-cost abortion and contraception services.
 The disclosure had to include a phone number for a county office that refers women to Planned Parenthood and other abortionists.
 The law also forced unlicensed pregnancy centers to add large disclosures about their non-medical status in all advertisements, even if they provide no medical services.

-“The government has no business forcing anyone to express a message that violates their convictions, especially on deeply divisive subjects such as abortion.
-California disregarded that truth when it passed its law forcing pro-life centers to advertise for the abortion industry.
-The district court’s order puts a permanent end to that law in light of the U.S. Supreme Court’s decision in June, which rightly found that ‘the people lose when the government is the one deciding which ideas should prevail.’
+“The government has no business forcing anyone to express a message that violates their convictions.
+California disregarded that truth when it passed a law forcing pro-life pregnancy centers to advertise for the abortion industry, but one year ago today, the U.S. Supreme Court rightly stopped that law and found that ‘the people lose when the government is the one deciding which ideas should prevail.’
 The court’s decision has already been helpful to pro-life and speech cases in other states.
-The larger outcome of this case affirms the freedom that all Americans have to speak—or not to speak—in accordance with their conscience.
+The larger outcome of this case, however, affirmed the freedom that all Americans have to speak—or not to speak—in accordance with their conscience.
 We thank President Trump for recognizing the anniversary of this vital ruling from the high court.”

 Farris argued before the Supreme Court on behalf of NIFLA and two of its pro-life pregnancy centers.

 The following quote may be attributed to NIFLA President Thomas Glessner: